box/box-python-sdk-gen/docs/terms_of_services.md

 ### Arguments

 - terms_of_service_id `str`
   - The ID of the terms of service.
-  - Used as `terms_of_service_id` in path `path` of the API call
-- headers `GetTermOfServiceByIdHeadersArg`
+Example: "324234"
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns